 You’re not going to find a job to pay you $500+ a day as a 19 year old.

-2 -The time spent in basic training and technical school you’re paid for.
+2 -The time spent in basic training and technical school you’re paid for as well.
 So for about 6 months you’re going to be paid a salary every month and have close to NO expenses.
-Room and board and food are taken care of for you.
+Room and board and food are all taken care of for you.
 It’s not uncommon to finish basic training and technical school and find yourself with $10,000 in savings.

 The main drawback of the reserve is that you’re committed for 6 years.
 Now, contracts are for 8 years, but it’s 6 years where you have to report in and 2 years where you’re on call.
 You can also be activated at any time which means you will be working full time for the military.

 You’re also tied to a unit and need permission from your commanding officer if you ever want to go anywhere.

 So you’re in school and want to study abroad for 6 months?
 You simply can’t if you’re in the reserve!
 For some this may be a deal breaker.